Absences among U.S. airport screeners jump as shutdown drags on

 Miami International Airport said it planned to reopen Concourse G on Monday.
 The concourse was closed for part of the weekend because not enough TSA workers were present to staff the security checkpoint.

+The screeners are among the lowest-paid federal employees.
+While they will be paid once the shutdown ends, many say they will struggle to pay bills in the meantime.

-(Reporting by David Shephardson; Writing by Tim Ahmann; Editing by Lisa Shumaker)
+(Reporting by David Shephardson in Washington; Additional reporting by Dan Whitcomb in Los Angeles; Editing by Lisa Shumaker and Grant McCool)